 Though fairly easy with auto-flowering varieties, you need to look carefully to pick the right moment for that perfect high.
 Let’s look at this from before you even plant a seed.
 Here are the seeds and a couple of tools we recommend as best for the job.

 What effect do you want?

 The cannabis plant develops different cannabinoids at certain times of its lifecycle.
 The bit that gets you high is THC, but not everyone wants to be so stoned they can’t sit down so it may pay to sit back a couple of weeks for CBD to form in the bud – this gives a relaxing sensation and dials back the THC effect.
 CBD develops at the later stages of the lifecycle so it is a case of watching the trichomes to see just when the CBD develops.

 Choosing the right seeds

 Feminized plants like the Girl Scout Cookies variety need to be worked on through the growth cycle.
 Where a complete beginner may choose the auto-flower plant, the feminized Girl Scout Cookies plant will need to have its lighting changed when you transition from the vegetative growth stage to the flowering phase.
 (We have you covered in our article about The Best Lights for a Budget and our explanation of lighting requirements here.)
-Another great feminized seed variety is the Super Silver Haze, that has a big punch of THC without any real couch-lock.
+Another great feminized seed variety is the Super Silver Haze, which has a big punch of THC without any real couch-lock.